Shanthinisakthi12/Shanthinisakthi12.github.io/6-about.markdown

 header: true
 ---

-## 👋 Welcome to My Blog
+## 👋 Welcome

-This space is dedicated to exploring the core and advanced areas of **computer science**—from algorithms and data structures to the deeper layers of theory and computation.

-Here, I share:

-- 📘 Explanations of complex concepts in a structured way
-- 🧩 Problems with step-by-step solutions
-- 🎯 Insights that connect theory with practical applications
-- 📚 Curated resources and references for further exploration
+*“Exploring computer science from fundamentals to frontiers.”*

+This blog is a space where I share insights on:

+- 📘 **Core Computer Science Foundations**
+  Discrete Mathematics, Graph Theory, Data Structures, Algorithms, Linear Algebra, Probability, Theory of Computation, and Complexity

+- 🖥️ **Systems & Applications**
+  Digital Logic, Computer Organization & Architecture, Compilers, Operating Systems, Networks, and Databases

+- ✍️ **Research & Writing**
+  Academic writing tips, structured problem-solving approaches, and literature insights

+- 🚀 **Trends & Beyond**
+  New developments in Artificial Intelligence, Machine Learning, and NLP

-My goal is simple:
-To make high-level computer science topics **clear, rigorous, and enjoyable** to learn.
+The goal is simple: to make advanced computer science topics **clear, structured, and engaging**, while connecting theory with practice and research.

-Whether you’re revisiting fundamentals or diving into advanced subjects, I hope you find something here that sparks curiosity.

 ---

+💡 Whether you’re strengthening your foundations, sharpening your problem-solving, or exploring new frontiers in AI, this blog is here to support your journey.